rohitpaniker/quartic_io/frontend/README.md

 ```

-5. notificationObj is where you pass object from backend.
+5. notificationObj is where you pass object fetched from RESTful API from backend.
 Check backend module in server.js to know the format

 6. visible props takes true/false.
 If true, notification dropdown is visible else hidden